Discover top website trends and insights for 2025

 1. Educate yourself

 Understand the process by reading resources like Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days by Jake Knapp, John Zeratsky, and Braden Kowitz, inventors of the technique.
-Complement this by browsing case studies to discover how other companies conduct their design sprints.
-This dual approach will inform your planning and execution and offer insights into how other companies use their sprints effectively.
+Complement this with case studies to see how other companies conduct their design sprints.

 2. Plan ahead

-Organize the sprint well in advance to ensure all participants can clear their schedules.
-Team members should also jointly select and secure a conducive, distraction-free environment to foster focus and productivity.
+Organize the sprint well in advance so participants can clear their schedules.
+Also, choose a distraction-free environment to help everyone stay focused and productive.

 3. Involve decision-makers

 Include a high-level decision-maker in as many sessions as possible.
-While they may momentarily step out if needed, their consistent involvement anchors the team by providing timely guidance and expediting pivotal choices.
-Their insights can effectively steer the sprint to ensure alignment with broader organizational goals.
+While they may step out if needed, having them present helps the sprint stay on track and aligns with broader organizational goals.

 4. Adhere to the schedule